 Range queries also can use relative expressions.
 For instance 2019 and before could be year:<=2019

 Date queries also support the now keyword.
 You can use this to make a SmartList for recently imported. added:>now-7d .
 This will show you all of your papers that you have added in the last 7 days or if you wanted the last two months you could try. added:>now-2M.

 We currently offer the following date options:

 We also support parenthetical grouping.
 So say you have a couple of paper's author in mind and you know they publish in certain journals. author:john gives you to many results so try author:john (journal:nature OR journal:Shark)

 We have a few boolean fields that you can choose from.
-The field must be true or false, for instance, favorite:true or.
-The fields are: unread, favorite, and purchased.
-So if you want to see all your favorite content simply search for favorite:true .(You can favorite an item by clicking on the flag icon)
+The field must be true or false, for instance, flagged:true or flagged:false.
+The fields are: unread, flagged,.
+So if you want to see all your flagged content simply search for flagged:true.(You can flag an item by clicking on the flag icon)